Social security contributions

 The above limit has been enhanced from 10% to 20% in relation to immovable property acquired during the period 12 November 2020 to 30 June 2021 by way of first-time allotment from a real estate developer for a consideration up to INR 20 million.

 STT is applicable to transactions involving purchase/sale of equity shares, derivatives, units of equity-oriented funds through a recognised stock exchange, or purchase/sale of a unit of an equity-oriented fund to any mutual fund.
 The STT leviable for such transactions varies for each kind of instrument, whether delivery based or non-delivery based.

 Buyback of shares

 An additional tax is payable on transactions involving buyback of shares by Indian companies from its shareholders.
 A tax at 20% (plus surcharge at 12% and health and education cess at 4%) is payable by the company on the difference of consideration paid on buyback and the issue price of shares.
-The Central Board of Direct Taxes has prescribed the methodology for determination of amount received for issue of shares under 12 different situations, being a subject matter of tax on buyback.
+The Revenue Department has prescribed the methodology for determination of amount received for issue of shares under 12 different situations, being a subject matter of tax on buyback.
 The buyback consideration received will be tax exempt in the hands of the receiver.
 No tax credit will be allowed in case of such taxes paid either to the company or to the shareholder.